Carrie Chapman Catt: Role during the world wars

 Catt was active in anti-war causes during the 1920s and 1930s.
 Upon the outbreak of World War I in 1915, a group of women pacifists in the United States began talking about the need to form an organization to help bring the conflict to an end.
-On January 10, 1915, more than 3,000 women attended a meeting at the Willard Hotel in Washington, DC called by Catt and fellow suffragist Jane Addams.
+On January 10, 1915, more than 3,000 women attended a meeting at the Willard Hotel in Washington, D.C., called by Catt and fellow suffragist Jane Addams.
 They formed the Women's Peace Party, with Addams elected as chairman and Catt as honorary chairman.

-On February 25, 1917, by a vote of 63 to 18, NAWSA – with Catt as its president – offered the women’s services to the government of the United States “in the event they should be needed, and in so far as we are authorized, we pledge the loyal support of our more than two million members.”
-NAWSA made clear that its work for suffrage would continue since it was “the protective of all other rights.”
+On February 25, 1917, by a vote of 63 to 18, NAWSA – with Catt as its president – offered the women's services to the government of the United States "in the event they should be needed, and in so far as we are authorized, we pledge the loyal support of our more than two million members."
+NAWSA made clear that its work for suffrage would continue since it was "the protective of all other rights."
 On April 2, 1917, President Wilson went before Congress to request a declaration of war.
-The position paper from NAWSA with Catt as its president led to her ejection from the Woman’s Peace Party as well as hard feelings between her and its small cohort of pacifists.
+The position paper from NAWSA with Catt as its president led to her ejection from the Woman's Peace Party as well as hard feelings between her and its small cohort of pacifists.

 After the Nineteenth Amendment was ratified, granting women in the United States the right to vote, Catt returned to the peace movement.
 Because she did not want to join any existing organization, Catt and representatives of nine national women's organizations founded their own organization, the National Committee on the Cause and Cure of War (NCCCW).
 The group first met in spring 1924 and chose Catt to be its leader.
 The group divided the causes of war into four categories: psychological, economic, political, and social and contributory.
 They did not include the exclusion of women from politics and the public sphere as a cause, even though they believed in equality for women.
 The organization believed that it was their job as women to end wars because women were seen as morally courageous, in contrast to their male counterparts who were viewed as physically courageous.

-The NCCCW held its first conference in Washington, DC in January 1925, with 450 delegates in attendance.
+The NCCCW held its first conference in Washington, D.C., in January 1925, with 450 delegates in attendance.
 Eleanor Roosevelt attended as a delegate from the General Federation of Women's Clubs.
-Catt told the delegates, “Sooner or later the white races must disgorge some of their spoils and give a place to the other races of the world.
-We stole land—whole continents; we stole it at the point of swords and guns; and we might as well understand that we must not have an acre to a man while they have an inch to a man.
-We must leave the door open to whatever arrangements we may make for peace in order that justice can be done to all the races on all the continents.”
+Catt told the delegates, "Sooner or later the white races must disgorge some of their spoils and give a place to the other races of the world.
+We stole land – whole continents; we stole it at the point of swords and guns; and we might as well understand that we must not have an acre to a man while they have an inch to a man.
+We must leave the door open to whatever arrangements we may make for peace in order that justice can be done to all the races on all the continents."